-During the winter your bathroom can get a completely cold and you may be tempted to turn up the central heating just to keep you warm in a single room.
+During the winter your bathroom can get a completely cold and you may be tempted to turn up the central heating just to keep you warm in a single room such as your basement.
 Rather than wasting electricity and energy to heat up the whole house, you can buy a small heater that will just heat your bathroom effectively.

 But when you are looking for a heater for a small space like that, there are a few things to keep in mind.
 In this article we will look at the different types of bathroom heaters available as well as the factors you should consider when selecting a bathroom heater.

 Quick Comparison Chart of the Best Bathroom Heaters

 Stiebel Eltron CK 15E 120-Volt 1500-Watts Wall Mounted Electric Fan Heater

 Bovado USA 166648 Ceramic Space Heater